 A. are both considered by economists to be a part of production costs.

-A in control state of constants to be part of production costs.
-B, are essential to the reallocation of resources from less desired to more desired goods.
+B. are essential to the reallocation of resources from less desired to more desired goods.
 C. have no influence on the composition of domestic output.
 D. equalize the distribution of income in the long run.